Trieg/php-helpers/README.md

 >   Published under the GNU GPL v3<br>
 >   Authors: Philippe Archambault, Martijn van der Kleijn, SamBrishes

+This helper class allows you to extend your system with some basic validations and sanitizations.
+Originally written for the Frog CMS, taken by the Wolf CMS developers, and a bit extended / updated by me for my "Fox CMS" (a fork of the Wolf CMS).

 `PIT\ZIP` - A small vanilla PKZip and ZipArchive Handler
 ------------------------------------------------------
 >   Written in 2015<br>
 >   Published under the MIT License

+This helper class offers a really basic and vanilla PKZip interface, but also allows to use the ZipArchive handle, if available.